ueberdosis/tiptap/docs/src/docPages/guide/store-content.md

-# Get content
+# Store content
-You can store your content as JSON or you can get a good old HTML string.
+You can store your content as a JSON object or as a good old HTML string.
 Both work fine.
 And of course, you can pass both formats to the editor to restore your content.

-Funfact: You can store your content as JSON and restore the content from HTML, or the other way around.
-I don’t know why you would want to do that, but tiptap wouldn’t care.
+You can store your content as JSON and restore the content from HTML, or the other way around.
+I don’t know why you would do that, but tiptap wouldn’t care.

-## Option 1: Work with JSON
+## Option 1: JSON
 JSON is probably easier to loop through, for example to look for a mention and it’s more like what tiptap uses under the hood.
-Anyway, if you want to use JSON to store the content we provide a method to retrieve JSON:
+Anyway, if you want to use JSON to store the content we provide a method to retrieve the content as JSON:

 ```js
 const json = editor.json()
 ```

-You can store that in your database or send it to an API and restore the document initially like that:
+You can store that in your database (or send it to an API) and restore the document initially like that:

 ```js
 new Editor({